end-4/dots-hyprland-wiki/README.md

 # Contribution
 We sincerely thanks for all contributors.

-You're welcomed to submit any kinds of beneficial Pull Request, though it's our final decision to merge it or not.
+You're welcomed to submit any kind of beneficial Pull Request, though it's our final decision to merge it or not.

 If you're unsure about a possible PR, you may create a Discussion before you work on it.